Bubbly Pet

 Beagles are a breed of small hound that is pretty famous among other kinds.
 They are a happy, curious, loyal breed and the best companion a man can have.

-For dog lovers, the major attractive features of beagles are their adorable faces, unique colors, and their homely and playful character.
+For dog lovers, the major attractive features of beagles are their adorable faces, unique colors, and homely and playful character.

 One thing about Beagles is that they are a quite admired and coveted breed for many reasons.
 Beagles are intelligent; they possess a very high sense of smell and tracking instincts which makes them popular as hunting dogs.